edodema/Birdcalls/models/README.md

-#Models
-Soundscape detection models.
+# Models

+Here are showed some models yet not all ones that have been used nor tested, still the the name of a model can broadly describe the definition of models that are not displayed below:
+- In CNNAtt*n* we always have 3 kernels of the same size *n*.
-In Att the number is the size of the kernel since it is fixed that we have 3 all of the same size.
+- In CNNRes*n* the size of the kernels is not fixed, *n* is how many of them we have and in this case the name is not enough to describe the model.
-In CNNRes is the number of kernels.
+- GRU*n* and FC*n* means that we have *n* GRUs or FCs layers stacked.

-## CNNRes3FC2GRU4
+## CNNRes3GRU4FC2
 ```
 =================================================================
 Layer (type:depth-idx)                   Param #